alicewu1/PssP/Part6_CRUD/readme.md

     - do pip install `pip install pymysql`
     - and update mysql+mysqldb TO mysql+pymysql
 - .ENV file
-    - be sure to put it in the rool directory, at the same the Part1_ Part6_ folders
+    - be sure to put it in the root directory, at the same the Part1_ Part6_ folders

 ## Details